 Wearing gloves protects your hands from potential contaminants and can prevent exposure to harmful sewer gases that might be released when removing the AAV.

-Why might I need a respirator when removing the AAV?
+Why do I need a respirator when removing the AAV?

 Along with the gloves, a respirator can protect you from inhaling potentially harmful sewer gases that might emanate when dealing with drainage systems.